Political-TV-Ad-Archive/2022-NOVEMBER/README.md

 at what percentage in the polls?

-Why is that not a job a computer can do faster than a so called professional making us broke for his opponents tre?
+Why is that not a job a computer can do faster than a so called professional making us broke for his opponents team?

 ![image](https://user-images.githubusercontent.com/55120529/193566358-5740441b-1e4c-46ec-90e2-b1a15101469d.png)